IPsec Client plugin

 You will need to have the IPsec endpoint bound traffic sent into the KNIs with the names of the remote

 s.
-You can use builtin 128T failover techniques due to the KNIs being reported operationally down when the corresponding tunnel is down.
+You can use builtin SSR failover techniques due to the KNIs being reported operationally down when the corresponding tunnel is down.
 You will also need to configure a way for the traffic to be routed towards the IPsec endpoint after being encrypted.
 All of this encrypted traffic will be assigned to the tenant

 configured under ipsec-client